SeenHit/pythonTranslate/README.md

 # parameter tab means replace 4 space by tab
 # space means replace tab by 4 space
 # example:
+#   python3 TranslateTool.py cleanup  <fileType|fileName>    // to clear extra space or tab
 #   python3 TranslateTool.py testdata space                  // which means replace all 4 space each line by tab
 #   python3 TranslateTool.py -all space  <fileType>          // which means all .c file replace all 4 space each line by tab, fileType means .c .cpp .go .py etc...
 ```

 # TODO